FPTU-Thesis-CSAI/SemiMemes/README.md

 # How to train?

-Install pytorch version compatible with your cuda version (https://pytorch.org/get-started/previous-versions/)
+Install PyTorch version compatible with your CUDA version (https://pytorch.org/get-started/previous-versions/)

 Install dependencies